vincoss/blazor-samples/src/Blazor_Samples/Readme.md

 	google material design
 	the sea-life and other
-	list those as third party terms mmaui - see Tizen platform Samsung, LG and other
+	list those as third party terms

+maui - see Tizen platform Samsung, LG and other

 https://developer.mozilla.org/en-US/docs/Web/Performance/How_browsers_work#render